ladaedu/oci-terraform-intro/README.md

     cd oci-terraform-intro/web-server
     ```

-- edit variables in env-vars.example that are not commented out, copy it first:
+- edit variables in env-vars.example that are not commented out, copy it first (env-vars is in .git-ignore):

     ```
     cp env-vars.example env-vars